-The impact of having dark stained teeth can be very far reaching.
+The impact of having darkly stained teeth can be very far-reaching.
 Teeth whitening is a cosmetic dental treatment that can have a big impact.

 When we talk to anyone we focus on their face, having teeth that look healthy and white is going to create a different impression to those that are heavily stained.

 If such a small change can have the potential for such big results, it should be an easy decision to make, but with such a wide range of teeth whitening options to choose from this is not always an easy one.

 Let’s have a look at what to consider, and what to avoid – with advice straight from our team at Leigh Dental Centre.

 The first key point to make is that there is no singular approach that will work for every person.
 Every mouth and set of teeth are different, so too is the lifestyle of the person seeking whiter teeth.

 Legally, only a dentist can prescribe teeth whitening, as this is a form of dentistry.

 Whiter Teeth Treatment 1 – See a hygienist